austinwitherspoon/davinci-resolve-type-hints/original_resolve_docs/README.txt

           startOffsetInSamples, durationInSamples)
   LoadBurnInPreset(presetName)                    --> Bool               # Loads user defined data burn in preset for project when supplied presetName (string).
 Returns true if successful.
   ExportCurrentFrameAsStill(filePath)             --> Bool               # Exports current frame as still to supplied filePath. filePath must end in valid export file format.
 Returns True if succssful, False otherwise.
+  GetColorGroupsList()                            --> [ColorGroups...]   # Returns a list of all group objects in the timeline.
+  AddColorGroup(groupName)                        --> ColorGroup         # Creates a new ColorGroup. groupName must be a unique string.
+  DeleteColorGroup(colorGroup)                    --> Bool               # Deletes the given color group and sets clips to ungrouped.

 MediaStorage
   GetMountedVolumeList()                          --> [paths...]         # Returns list of folder paths corresponding to mounted volumes displayed in Resolve’s Media Storage.